rybrennan/reach-project/README.md

   - Add error Handling
   - All-things-keyboard and UI'y
   - A mySQL based scoreboard component
-  - And mysql in genera
+  - And mysql in general
   - AWS EC2 deploy
 	Stretch goals-
 - A dictionary (clue) API- eg